 Even though everyone's experience with MS is different, it can still be helpful to talk with others living with MS about their experiences with different medications before switching.

 3. Clinical trials are an option.

-As of today, 219 studies are looking for 21,172 MS patients to take part in clinical trials researching potential new treatments.
-Potential new treatments for MS can't move forward without clinical trial volunteers.
+As of today, 241 studies are looking for 41,046 MS patients to take part in clinical trials researching potential new treatments.
+Research for MS can't move forward without clinical trial volunteers.